Introduction

 Gibbon Adventures are based in Snowdonia and provide tailored courses in rock climbing, scrambling, and mountaineering delivered by qualified and highly experienced instructors.

-If the weather is not so good there are great indoor climbing walls and centres too, such as Beacon Climbing Centre in Caenarfon - the largest indoor climbing centre in North Wales.
+If the weather is not so good there are some great indoor climbing walls and centres too!

 9. Road Cycling

-The North Wales coastal route from Chester to Holyhead is a largely traffic free cycle route and offers you coastal towns, mountainous scenery and sea views along the way.
+The North Wales coastal route from Chester to Holyhead is a fantastic cycle route that offers you coastal towns, mountainous scenery and sea views along the way.

-The Lon Eifion cycle path departs from Caernarfon and runs parallel to the Welsh Highland Railway for much of the way.
+The Lon Eifion cycle path is another highly recommended route that departs from Caernarfon towards Criccieth and the Llŷn Peninsula, and runs parallel to the Welsh Highland Railway for much of the way.

-The 24 mile traffic free cycle path giving you fantastic views of the mountain ranges around you.
+This 24 mile traffic free cycle path gives you fantastic views of the imposing mountain ranges around you.

-So bring your bike with you when you stay with us at Crafnant House!
-We have bike storage and washing facilities at our B&B.
+So bring your bike with you when you stay with us at Crafnant House, and rest assured we have bike storage and washing facilities at our B&B.

-We will gladly advise you of the best cycling routes, and of course the best cafes and coffee shops too!
+As keen cyclists we will gladly advise you of the best cycling routes, and of course the best cafes and coffee shops to stop at too!

 10. Rib Rides